How can you improve your time management when working from home?

 Prioritise your top three items and be realistic about what you can commit to.
 Don’t try to do it all at once.

-In the magazine, Mynd Map Founder, Rosemary Ikepeme, looks at three principles and ideas to help you make the decision about what to focus on.
+Previously, in issue 2 of the magazine, Mynd Map Founder, Rosemary Ikepeme, looked at three principles and ideas to help you make the decision about what to focus on.
 One of those is understanding your ‘why’ and focusing on that regularly to keep you from veering off to another distraction.

 Managing Your Time